Minhalali/grid/README.md

 -> terraform plan
 -> terraform apply

-We will be able to see a new AWS EC2 instance in our dashboard:
+We will be able to see a new AWS EC2 instance in your dashboard:

 ![image](https://user-images.githubusercontent.com/46167355/123520737-8bf92c00-d6cb-11eb-9e61-85667351b15f.png)